 2. Biosynthesis, Metabolism and Function of Sphingomyelin

 The biosynthesis of sphingomyelin is distinct from that of phosphatidylcholine.
 Indeed, it involves transfer of phosphorylcholine from phosphatidylcholine to ceramide, liberating diacylglycerols, and catalysed by a ceramide choline-phosphotransferase (sphingomyelin synthase).
 The reaction takes place primarily in the Golgi but also in the plasma membrane, with distinct integral enzymes in each organelle, i.e. sphingomyelin synthases 1 and 2, respectively.
-A specific ceramide transport molecule (CERT) is important to the reaction (see our web page on ceramides) in that it transfers ceramide from the endoplasmic reticulum to the Golgi in a non-vesicular manner.
+A specific ceramide transport molecule (CERT) is important to the reaction (see our web page on ceramides) in that it transfers ceramide from the endoplasmic reticulum to the trans-Golgi in an ATP-dependent and non-vesicular manner.
 Much of the sphingomyelin produced in the Golgi is delivered to the apical plasma membrane by vesicular transport.

 The nature of the molecular species of sphingomyelins produced differs appreciably from that of the ceramide precursors, suggesting considerable substrate specificity for the sphingomyelin synthases.
 The reaction can be reversible, using sphingomyelin to generating ceramide for specific signalling functions.
 It is evident that it forms a link between the sphingolipid signalling pathway (pro-apoptotic - see below) and that of glycerolipids via the mitogenic diacylglycerol by-products.